Total Allowable Commercial Catch

 Three biological performance indicators are used in setting the TACC:

 2. Standardised CPUE – CPUE data comes from the catch and effort logbooks submitted by commercial fishers.
 It is expressed as the catch (kilograms) achieved per pot lift.
 In lobster fisheries, CPUE closely correlated to abundance and is widely accepted as being a proxy for abundance of legal-size rock lobsters.
 Standardised CPUE is calculated from logbook data that has undergone a quality control process and has been standardised for a range of factors that affect catchability, such as month, year, depth, region and fisher (i.e. the ability and practices of fishers).
-Throughout this document all references to CPUE refer to standardised.

 3. Pre-recruit index – is the number of undersize lobsters per pot lift and is derived from the data collected through the fixed-site survey and on-board observer programs.
-This provides a measure of the level of recruitment to the legal-size bimoass likely to be experienced in the next few years.
+This provides a measure of the level of recruitment to the legal-size biomass likely to be experienced in the next few years.

 The total biomass (for all lobsters >60mm) is also available from the stock assessment model and is used as an additional performance indicator in the assessment of the fishery.
 This indicator does not directly impact TACC adjustments but is used as a secondary indicator to track the stock status and performance against the rebuilding trajectory.

-2.3 Reference points for the performance indicators
+Reference points for the performance indicators

 Limit reference points